 Traumatic experiences in early childhood may lead to anxiety disorder, depression, or post-traumatic stress disorder (PTSD).
 But not able to recall what exactly happened with you is the major obstacle to healing the trauma.
 It is difficult to receive psychological counselling with hidden memories of trauma.
 It is a lose-lose situation for trauma victims!
 They can heal the childhood scars only when they reach the root of all problems.

-Northwestern University conducted research that may break this vicious cycle by discovering exactly how the mind hides painful memories.
-The scientists administered a drug to their lab mice that stimulated the extra-synaptic GABA receptors in their brains.
-These receptors alter the state of the brain, which causes a person to feel alert or calm, tired or awake.
+Northwestern University conducted research to investigate how brain hides painful memories of trauma.
+The researchers experimented with lab mice and administered drug that stimulated the extra-synaptic GABA receptors in their brains.
+Upon activation, these receptors can alter the state of brain which causes a person to feel calm or alert, tired or awake.

-The researchers deduced that the mice were able to access the memory of the shock when they were in an identical psychological state as the trauma.
+The researchers concluded that the mice could access the memory of the shock when subjected to same adverse situation.
+Because of the drug and the shock treatment-induced in the mice the identical psychological state as the trauma.